S1mpleyang/ConstructionActionRecognition/README.md

 # ConstructionActionRecognition

-This is repository for the ["Transformer-based deep learning model and video dataset for unsafe action identification in construction projects"](https://www.sciencedirect.com/science/article/pii/S0926580522005738) published in Automation in Construction.
+This is repository for the ["Transformer-based deep learning model and video dataset for unsafe action identification in construction projects"](https://www.sciencedirect.com/science/article/pii/S0926580522005738) published in Automation in Construction (JCR Q1, IF=9.6).

 This work apply computer vision technology into construction industry for understanding the various actions of workers.
 In this work, we propose a dataset about actions of construction workers as well as a new designed model.